www.css - CSS parsing and construction ¶This module provides tools to convert between S-expression and CSS.

 Read the CSS text from the given file and parse it using

-.
-Again, we don’t handle @charset
+parse-css.
+Again, we don’t handle @charset directive

-yet, and you have to pass encoding
+yet, and you have to pass encoding argument if

 the CSS text isn’t in the Gauche’s native character encoding.